SolarChapter/SolarChapter.github.io/content/projects/chapter-one-biau.md

         Flash forward to Desa Biau, a village in East Nusa Tenggara, not too far from where our first project was established, we decided to take on our second water initiative.
 Biau is a community that makes their living through growing and selling sirih (betel leaves).
 They spend their time tending their crops while the kids would go to school, and on rainy days, they pool rain water to have water for their crops.
 The village has over 700 residents, spanning different ages, and a water source 4km (2.5mi) away.
 Similar to Umutnana, residents had to carry jugs of water and walk for miles, taking up precious time in their day.
       </p>
       <p>
         This is not Biau’s first water initiative.
 Previously, there was a government initiative that designed a water distribution system to allow immediate access to water in the village.
-Unfortunately, the system had a design flaw and used diesel—a much more expensive source of energy.
+Unfortunately, the system had a design flaw and used diesel— a much more expensive source of energy.
 All in all, this initiative, failed to bring residents access to water.
+This is only one of the many examples of the inequality in infrastructure development in Indonesia.
+For this reason, we hope we can help and improve the quality of life of these people, starting from their basic necessities—clean water.
       </p>
       <div class="lead-quote">
         <b>"Indonesia has been Independent for over 70 years, but we still don’t have access to water without having to walk for miles"</b> - Biau Resident